Navigation Path: Home > Research > PQC Statewide Alignment Framework — HB2809 and the National PQC Mandate (Dec 2025)

 About This Report

-PQC Statewide Alignment Framework — HB2809 and the National PQC Mandate (Dec 2025) is published periodically (state–federal alignment changes only) by SDSUG to provide clear, practitioner‑driven intelligence and a consistent baseline for assessing statewide cybersecurity risk.
+PQC Statewide Alignment Framework — HB2809 and the National PQC Mandate (Dec 2025) is published periodically (state–federal alignment changes only) as part of Sonoran Desert Security (SDSUG) Research to provide practitioner‑driven intelligence for Arizona’s cybersecurity, governance, and critical‑infrastructure communities.
+This report contributes to the Post‑Quantum Cryptography (PQC) Modernization Series, which delivers statewide guidance on statutory alignment, governance readiness, and quantum‑resilient modernization.

 Hunter Storm, President of SDSUG smiling